department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 </div>

-### When should I file a claim for additional disability compensation for a dependent?
+## When should I file a claim for additional disability compensation for a dependent?

 This depends on where you are in the process of applying for disability compensation.

-#### If you haven’t yet applied for disability compensation
+### If you haven’t yet applied for disability compensation

 You may file a claim at the same time you apply for disability compensation.

-If you receive a combined disability rating of at least 30%, we’ll automatically consider your eligibility for additional disability compensation for your dependent.
+If you receive a combined disability rating of at least 30%, we’ll automatically consider your eligibility for additional disability compensation for your dependent. <br>

 [Find out how to file a claim for disability compensation](/disability-benefits/apply/).

-#### If you have one or more dependents, but didn’t claim them when you originally applied for disability compensation
+### If you have one or more dependents, but didn’t claim them when you originally applied for disability compensation

 If you have a combined disability rating of at least 30%, you may file your claim for additional disability compensation online.

-#### If something changes in your family status after you received a combined disability rating of at least 30%
+### If something changes in your family status after you received a combined disability rating of at least 30%

 You may file a claim for additional disability compensation online whenever you add a dependent.